dabson2020/Projects-Portfolio/Classification/Hotel_Booking_Prediction/README.md

 ### **Objective**

 This increasing number of cancellations calls for a Machine Learning based solution that can help in predicting which booking is likely to be canceled.
-INN Hotels Group has a chain of hotels in Portugal - they are facing problems with this high number of booking cancellations and have reached out to your firm for data-driven solutions.
-You, as a Data Scientist, have to analyze the data provided to find which factors have a high influence on booking cancellations, build a predictive model that can predict which booking is going to be canceled in advance, and help in formulating profitable policies for cancellations and refunds.
+ABC Hotels Group has a chain of hotels in Nigeria - they are facing problems with this high number of booking cancellations and have reached out to your firm for data-driven solutions.
+As a Data Scientist, I analyzed the data provided to find which factors have a high influence on booking cancellations, build a predictive model that can predict which booking is going to be canceled in advance, and help in formulating profitable policies for cancellations and refunds.

 ### **Data Description**